 One final thing to note before kicking off your SEO strategy; there is a correlation between search intent, keyword difficulty, conversion rates, and search volume.
 A general thing you’ll find is:

 - The lower down the sales funnel, the higher the keyword difficulty and the lower the search volume.
 For example, informational keywords have the highest search volume and lowest keyword difficulty.
 Transactional keywords that attract potential customers have lower search volumes and higher keyword difficulties.

 - Long-tail keywords, for example best time tracking app for small businesses, have lower search volume and keyword difficulty than a head keyword like time tracking app.

-- Top of the funnel informational search queries have lower conversion rates than comparison keywords and and transactional keywords.
+- Top-of-the-funnel informational search queries have lower conversion rates than comparison keywords and transactional keywords.

 If this all sounds confusing, check out the chart below with the different types of keywords.

 Hopefully this explanation that covers all the different types of keywords and factors like keyword difficulty and search volume makes sense.
 Now onto the next point.